 And yet, Meka Nism did not invent anything new.
 In truth, this would be difficult, given the genre they are navigating about.
 The War Inside somewhat brazenly transforms (a lot of) old-style Evanescence and the aforementioned Nightwish complete with a fake Hietala.
 Plus a fair portion of Lacuna Coil, and more, into some steamy metal mixture.

-I could – of course – go on with the name-calling, Van Halst or Lexi Layne comes to mind for instance.
-But the truth of the matter is that Meka Nism created something new, juicy and crunchy out of a genre that many believed to be already deflated some time ago.
-With a lot of flourish, astute know-how and a certain swagger that is very difficult to resist.
+I could – of course – go on with the name-calling, Van Halst, Reveries End, or Lexi Layne come to mind for instance.
+But the truth of the matter is that Meka Nism created something new.
+A juicy and crunchy record, out of a genre that many believed deflated some time ago.
+With a lot of flourish, astute know-how, and a certain swagger that is very difficult to resist.

 The War Inside is a great listen.
 And it renews hopes that this brand of metal will see some greatness yet again.
 Cool album, I love it.

 So – now – where is this full-length record that is surely in the works?
 I can’t wait.

 The War Inside released on 10 May 2018.